Court security officer (England and Wales): Appearance and uniform

-Royal Courts of Justice ([commonly called the Law Courts] is a court building in London which houses the High Court and Court of Appeal of England and Wales) officers wear an "collar number" and the letters "RCJ".
+Royal Courts of Justice ([commonly called the Law Courts] is a court building in London which houses the High Court and Court of Appeal of England and Wales) officers wear a "collar number" and the letters "RCJ".

 Mitie Court Security Officers wear their company name on their epaulette as well as "COURT SECURITY OFFICER".

 Some officers may wear stab vests.